 4. The Good, the Bad & the Ugly

 In short, the Good, the Bad & the Ugly is the kind of film cinema was made for.
 It’s a work of bracing viscerally- pumping to Ennio Morricone’s immortal soundtrack and dazzling audiences with spectacular displays of both scale and skill on director Sergio Leone’s part.
-A grand epic with intimate stakes and scene after gorgeously realized scene of classic moments- there are few westerns to match it.
+It is a grand epic with intimate stakes and scene after gorgeously realized scene of classic moments- there are few Westerns to match it.
 Its timid strains towards a more profound look at the nature of violence is eclipsed and fundamentally undermined by the flash of its own bloodshed- but Leone’s cast-iron vision far outweighs the imbalance of such an otherwise compelling adventure.

 Read More: Best Movies of 1997